- Permanent residents of Ohio

 Apply for a library card in person:

-Adults aged 18 or older must fill out an application and present valid, government-issued photo identification and current proof of address, if not listed on the photo identification.
-You can Print the Adult Library Card Application and bring it with you to any of our branches.
+Adults aged 18 and older must fill out an application and present valid government-issued photo identification along with proof of current address (if not listed on the ID).
+You can Print the Adult Library Card Application and bring it with you to any Cleveland Public Library location.

 Acceptable forms of photo identification include: a driver’s license, state ID card, passport and US military ID.